 Michael York

-His best known roles include Konrad Ludwig in Something for Everyone (1970), Geoffrey Richter-Douglas in Zeppelin (1971), Brian Roberts in Cabaret (1972), George Conway in Lost Horizon (1973), D'Artagnan in The Three Musketeers (also 1973) and its two sequels, Count Andrenyi in Murder on the Orient Express (1974), and Logan 5 in Logan's Run (1976).
+His most notable roles include Konrad Ludwig in Something for Everyone (1970), Geoffrey Richter-Douglas in Zeppelin (1971), Brian Roberts in Cabaret (1972), George Conway in Lost Horizon (1973), D'Artagnan in The Three Musketeers (also 1973) and its two sequels, Count Andrenyi in Murder on the Orient Express (1974), Logan 5 in Logan's Run (1976), and John the Baptist in Jesus of Nazareth (1977).
 In his later career, York found success as Basil Exposition in the Austin Powers film series (1997–2002).

-York is a two-time Emmy Award nominee, for the ABC Afterschool Special: Are You My Mother?
-(1986) and the AMC series The Lot (2001).
-In 2002, York received a star on the Hollywood Walk of Fame for his contributions to motion pictures.
-He was awarded the Order of the British Empire (OBE) at the 1996 Birthday Honours.
+York received a star on the Hollywood Walk of Fame and was also awarded the Order of the British Empire (OBE) at the 1996 Birthday Honours.

 Biography from the Wikipedia article Michael York.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.